Culture-focused Workshop Identifies Steps to Strengthen Industry

 Council COO Molly Determan.

-For additional information or to get involved with the Council’s work on diversity and inclusion, contact Council COO Molly Determan.
+For additional information or to get involved with the Council’s work on workforce, contact Council COO Molly Determan.

 Kevin Broom, Director Communications and Research, writes about the Council’s sector-specific best practices and leadership.
 Click here to subscribe to the Council’s newsletter, which highlights industry practices, workforce development, Council activities and more.